Hungarian phrases | Most common phrases for everyday life

 English Hungarian Phonetic (IPA)

-Good day to you!
-Szép napot kívánok! /seːp ˈnɒpot ˈkiːvaːnok/
+Good day to you! in Hungarian Szép napot kívánok! /seːp ˈnɒpot ˈkiːvaːnok/

-Good morning to you!
-Jó reggelt kívánok! /ˈjoː ˈrɛɡːɛlt ˈkiːvaːnok/
+Good morning to you! in Hungarian Jó reggelt kívánok! /ˈjoː ˈrɛɡːɛlt ˈkiːvaːnok/

-Good to see you. Örülök, hogy látom. /ˈøruløk ˈhod͡ʒ ˈlaːtom/
+Good to see you. in Hungarian Örülök, hogy látom. /ˈøruløk ˈhod͡ʒ ˈlaːtom/

-I’m glad to see you. Örülök, hogy találkoztunk. /ˈøruløk ˈhod͡ʒ ˈtɒlaːkoztuŋk/
+I’m glad to see you. in Hungarian Örülök, hogy találkoztunk. /ˈøruløk ˈhod͡ʒ ˈtɒlaːkoztuŋk/

 If you are greeted in Hungarian, the best way to respond is as follows: